shramee/shhtarknet/README.md

 ## Contribute

+Please have a look around at the issues, comment on the issue if you find something you'd be interested in working on!

+#### Something not right?

+Found a bug?
+Something doesn't seem right?
+Please create an issue.
+Thanks in advance! :bow:

 #### Is their a better way?

-Is there a better way to do something?
+There is always a better way to do something.
 We would love to hear from you!
 Please create an issue on the repo.